fenago/intro-ruby/lab_guides/Lab_5.md

 Here, we tried to call the `set_port` method directly and get the protected method error.
-However, we can bypass it by using the `send` method, which we learned about in the last chapter, to directly call any method in Ruby.
+However, we can bypass it by using the `send` method, which we learned about in the last lab, to directly call any method in Ruby.
 When we call a method using it, it bypasses encapsulation and visibility rules so it should be used with caution.